-New York, NY • Founded: 2020 • Time on Report: Just Added Contact: Daniel Zauderer, Founder / Executive Director, dan@grassrootsgrocery.org

-Grassroots Grocery leverages the power of volunteerism, technology, and community partnerships to bring access to food into the heart of disadvantaged communities.
+New York, NY • Founded: 2020 • Time on Report: 1 Month Contact: Daniel Zauderer, Founder / Executive Director, dan@grassrootsgrocery.org Grassroots Grocery leverages the power of volunteerism, technology, and community partnerships to bring access to food into the heart of disadvantaged communities.
 In their rapid rescue program, volunteer drivers move bulk-rescued produce into the heart of the community, and in the community fridges program, they partner with community leaders to provide them with 24/7 infrastructure to increase food donations.
 Since September of 2020 they have rescued almost 1,000,000 pounds of produce from the Hunts Point Produce Market, recruited 3000+ volunteers, built a network of 33 hyper-local community-leader-led sites in Harlem and the Bronx, and helped set up 7 community refrigerators.
 In their Saturday "rapid rescue" program, they distribute an average of 8,000 pounds of food rescued from the Hunts Point Produce Market to an average of 28 hyperlocal locations, where they empower community leaders to reach over 1,000 families in just a few hours.
-Financial and Fundraising Details

-Current Annual budget: USD \$1,000,000

-Org Type: Nonprofit

-Ask Amount: USD \$500,000

-Timeline: December 2023

-Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building,

-Use of Funds Description: They will use funds primarily to grow their team and refine their tech platform, both of which will enable them to thoughtfully scale up.
+Financial and Fundraising Details Current Annual budget: USD \$1,000,000 Org Type: Nonprofit Ask Amount: USD \$500,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building, Use of Funds Description: They will use funds primarily to grow their team and refine their tech platform, both of which will enable them to thoughtfully scale up.
 Capital Type: Grants

-Washington, D.C. • Founded: 1996 • Time on Report: 2 Months Contact: Erin Ricci, Senior Director, Philanthropic Partnerships & Strategy, ericci@hcwh.org Healthcare without Harm organizes action through their Practice Greenhealth membership network of 1500+ hospitals.
-Their 3-year Reducing Food Loss and Waste project will leverage this network and their experience to tackle food waste in the US health system.
-By reducing wasted food, hospitals can avoid generating 650,665 metric tons of CO2E emissions annually - the equivalent of taking 1.7 million cars off the road.
-HCWH will lead a "50by30" pledge campaign, challenging their hospital network to commit to reducing food waste by 50% by 2030.
-They will also accelerate sector momentum by coordinating a set of demonstration projects with 25 hospitals in California, the Pacific Northwest, and the Northeast, providing information, and technical, material support and evaluation support.
-Financial and Fundraising Details Current Annual budget: USD \$16,500,000Org Type: NonprofitAsk Amount: USD \$1,065,000Timeline: June 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: In three years, they aim to secure 50by30 commitments from 500 hospitals and engage 25 hospitals in regional demonstrations.
+Health Care without Harm is a global health and environmental organization mobilizing the health care sector to protect public health; build community resilience, local economies, and equity; and advocate for policy change.
+In the US, we organize action through our Practice Greenhealth membership network of 1500+ hospitals.
+The US health care system generates roughly 7 billion pounds of food waste annually.
+Our 3-year Reducing Food Loss and Waste project will leverage this network and our experience to tackle food waste in the US health system.
+HCWH will lead a "50by30" pledge campaign, challenging our hospital network to commit to reducing food waste by 50% by 2030.
+We will also accelerate sector momentum by coordinating a set of demonstration projects with 25 hospitals in California, the Pacific Northwest, and the Northeast, providing information, and technical, material support and evaluation support.
+Financial and Fundraising Details Current Annual budget: USD \$16,500,000 Org Type: Nonprofit Ask Amount: USD \$1,065,000 Timeline: June 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: In three years, they aim to secure 50by30 commitments from 500 hospitals and engage 25 hospitals in regional demonstrations.
 Their goal is that all of these hospitals reach a 25% reduction in food waste by year three, which would equate to an average reduction of 360,000 lbs. of food per facility and 90,000 tons in total, and 175,500 metric tons of avoided CO2E emissions.
 They also expect network members to use their resources without making an explicit commitment, further expanding project impact.
+Capital Type: Grants